rust-lang/rust-by-example/src/hello/print.md

     // FIXME ^ Add the missing argument: "James"

     // Only types that implement fmt::Display can be formatted with `{}`.
 User-
-    // defined types to not implement fmt::Display by default
+    // defined types do not implement fmt::Display by default

     #[allow(dead_code)]
     struct Structure(i32);